EF21 with Bells & Whistles: Six Algorithmic Extensions of Modern Error Feedback: Contributions

 We now briefly comment on each extension proposed in this paper:

-{\bf $\diamond$ Stochastic approximation.} The vanilla \algname{EF21} method requires all clients to compute the exact/full gradient in each round.
-While \citet{EF21} do consider a stochastic extension of \algname{EF21}, they do not formalize their result, and only consider the simplistic scenario of uniformly bounded variance, which does not in general hold for stochasticity coming from subsampling \citep{khaled2020better}.
-However, exact gradients are not available in the stochastic/online setting \eqref{eq:online_case}, and in the finite-sum setting \eqref{eq:finite_sum_case} it is more efficient in practice to use subsampling and work with stochastic gradients instead.
-In our paper, we extend \algname{EF21} to a more general stochastic approximation framework than the simplistic framework considered in the original paper.
-Our method is called \algname{EF21-SGD} (Algorithm~\ref{alg:EF21-online}); see Appendix~\ref{sec:online} for more details.
+{\bf $\diamond$ Stochastic approximation.} Vanilla \algname{EF21} method requires all clients to compute the exact/full gradient in each round.\footnote{While \citet{EF21} do consider a stochastic extension of \algname{EF21} in their Appendix F, they do not formalize their result, and only consider the simplistic scenario of uniformly bounded variance, which does not in general hold for stochasticity coming from subsampling \citep{khaled2020better}.} However, exact gradients are not available in the stochastic/online setting \eqref{eq:online_case}, and in the finite-sum setting \eqref{eq:finite_sum_case} it is more efficient in practice to use subsampling and work with stochastic gradients instead.
+In our paper, we extend \algname{EF21} to a more general stochastic approximation framework than the simplistic full gradient setting considered in the original paper.

 {\bf $\diamond$ Variance reduction.} As mentioned above, \algname{EF21} relies on full gradient computations at all clients.
-This incurs a high or unaffordable computation cost, especially when local clients hold large training sets, i.e., if $m$ is very large in \eqref{eq:finite_sum_case}.
-In the finite-sum setting~\eqref{eq:finite_sum_case}, we enhance \algname{EF21} with a variance reduction technique to reduce the computational complexity.
-In particular, we adopt the simple and efficient variance-reduced method \algname{PAGE}~\citep{PAGE2021, li2021short} (which is optimal for solving problems \eqref{eq:finite_sum_case}) into \algname{EF21}, and call the resulting method \algname{EF21-PAGE} (Algorithm~\ref{alg:EF21-PAGE}).
-See Appendix~\ref{sec:variance_reduction} for more details.
+This incurs a high or unaffordable computational cost, especially when local clients hold large training sets, i.e., if $m$ is very large in \eqref{eq:finite_sum_case}.
+One important technique for accelerating convergence is to incorporate a \textit{variance reduction} mechanism, which makes use of stochastic gradient estimates obtained in the previous iterations.
+To the best of our knowledge, it is an open question whether any \algname{EF}-type mechanism can be enhanced with variance reduction for non-convex objectives.
+We answer this question in this work by proposing \algname{EF21-PAGE} method and developing an analysis based on a new Lyapunov function.